dvsh243/anontalk/README.md

 # anontalk
-### anontalk is a UDP based P2P messaging application that runs on command line
+### anontalk is a UDP based Internet Relay Chat Application that runs on command line